tds-fdw/tds_fdw/README.md

 such as [FreeTDS](http://www.freetds.org).
 This has been tested with FreeTDS, but not the proprietary implementations of DB-Library.

 This was written to support PostgreSQL 9.1 and 9.2.
-It does not support write operations, as added in PostgreSQL 9.3.
-However, it should still work in PostgreSQL 9.3.
+It does not yet support write operations, as added in PostgreSQL 9.3.
+However, it should still support read operations in PostgreSQL 9.3.

 ## Building